maneeshsakthivel/Android-SDK/README.md

 ## Navigation SDK

 Navigine SDK for Android applications enables you to develop your own indoor navigation apps using the well-developed methods, classes, and functions created by the Navigine team.
-The SDK file resides in the Navigine_SDK folder.
+The SDK file resides in the NavigineSDK folder.

-Refer to the [Navigine_SDK](https://github.com/Navigine/Android-SDK/tree/master/Navigine_SDK) for the SDK used for indoor navigation.
+Refer to the [NavigineSDK](https://github.com/Navigine/Android-SDK/tree/master/NavigineSDK) for the SDK used for indoor navigation.
 Find formal description of Navigine-SDK API including the list of classes and their public fields and methods at [Navigine SDK wiki](https://github.com/Navigine/Android-SDK/wiki).